shreepublic/wh-support-docs/docs/software-downloads/software-downloads.md

 # Watson Health software download process - Draft

-From July 1 2022, you can download new Watson Health software from a shared Microsoft SharePoint folder.
+In the short term, from July 1 2022 you can download new Watson Health software from a shared Microsoft SharePoint folder.
 You must request access for each person in your organization who needs to download Watson Health software.

 ## Requesting access to the Watson Health software downloads folder